ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 |Key parameters | Expected Value|
 --|--
-model_name | The name of the pipeline folder_name | The folder where the image is upload in the user's container container_name | The user's container imageDims | The dimension of the image image | The image encoded in b64 (ascii)
+model_name | The name of the pipeline folder_name | The folder where the image is uploaded in the user's container container_name | The user's container imageDims | The dimension of the image image | The image encoded in b64 (ASCII)

+Note that since the information is received from the frontend, the model_name is an abstraction for a pipeline.

 The inference request will return a list with the following information:
 |key parameters | hierarchy Levels | Return Value |
 --|--|--
-Boxes | 0 | Contains all the boxes return by the inference request Box | 1 | Contains all the information of one seed in the image totalBoxes | 1 | Boxes total number label | 2 | Contains the top label for the seed
+Boxes | 0 | Contains all the boxes returned by the inference request Box | 1 | Contains all the information of one seed in the image totalBoxes | 1 | Boxes total number label | 2 | Contains the top label for the seed